opencomputeproject/SAI/doc/SAI-Proposal-ICMP-ECHO.md

 ```
 ### ICMP echo session with LAG ###

 - Sessions across a LAG bundle: Individual sessions are created on each of the member links.
-The device creates ICMP echo requests for each configured probing session, which are sent through the port specified by the Session attribute SAI_ICMP_ECHO_SESSION_ATT_PORT.
+The device creates ICMP echo requests for each configured probing session, which are sent through the port specified by the Session attribute SAI_ICMP_ECHO_SESSION_ATTR_PORT.
 	- For example, to create a session over a LAG, refer to the section [Create session using egress interface](#4.0.1).

 - Session on a logical bundle (LAG interface): A single session is set up on the LAG interface.
 Given that a LAG interface may have multiple next hops or that a next hop can vary dynamically, the destination for the outbound ICMP echo packets is determined by the router's lookup procedure.
 The session should be configured with the attributes SAI_ICMP_ECHO_SESSION_ATTR_VIRTUAL_ROUTER and SAI_ICMP_ECHO_SESSION_ATTR_HW_LOOKUP_VALID both set to true.